-No doubt about it, those pills can sure make life a whole lot easier.
+No doubt about it, those pills can make life a whole lot easier.
 But is it too good to be true?
-If you’re gulping one down as soon as you get out of bed, and several throughout the day, it’s time to do some thinking.
+If you’re gulping one down as soon as you get out of bed, and several throughout the day, it’s time to do some soul-searching.

 In fact, there’s evidence suggesting long-term use of benzos may actually worsen anxiety.
 And that may lead to dosage escalation.

-My initial plan was to discuss discontinuation and withdrawal in this installment.
+My initial plan was to end the series here with a discussion of discontinuation and withdrawal.
 But I decided it made more sense to drop in a piece on dependence first.

 Let’s get after it…